Individual Privacy Accounting via a Renyi Filter

-\begin{proof} Since the output $(a_1,\dots,a_t)$ is a post-processing of $(a_1,\dots,a_{T_k-1})$, it suffices to prove that the latter output satisfies $(\alpha, k\Delta)$-RDP.
-The algorithm $\A^{(T_k-1)}$ can be written as an adaptive composition of $k$ algorithms, each of which outputs $(a_{T_{j-1}},\dots,a_{T_j-1})$, $j\in\{1,\dots,k\}$.
-Therefore, by the standard adaptive composition theorem for RDP, it suffices to argue that each of these $k$ algorithms is RDP, conditional on the outputs of the previous algorithms.
-Since $\F_{\alpha,\Delta}$ is a valid R\'enyi privacy filter by Theorem \ref{theorem:rdp-at-stopping-times}, each of these $k$ algorithms is indeed $(\alpha,\Delta)$-RDP, which completes the proof. \end{proof}
+\begin{proof} The algorithm $\A^{(T_m)}$ can be written as an adaptive composition of $m$ algorithms, each of which outputs $(a_{T_{j-1}+1},\dots,a_{T_j})$, $j\in\{1,\dots,m\}$.
+Therefore, by the standard adaptive composition theorem for RDP, it suffices to argue that each of these $m$ algorithms is RDP, conditional on the outputs of the previous algorithms.
+Since $\F_{\alpha,\Delta}$ is a valid R\'enyi privacy filter by Theorem \ref{theorem:rdp-at-stopping-times}, each of these $m$ algorithms is indeed $(\alpha,\Delta)$-RDP, which completes the proof. \end{proof}